RoyTheunissen/Value-Graphing/README.md

 - Call `Graph.Get("Name Of Your Value").AddValue(yourValue)`

-***TIP**: If you want to prevent adding a using directive so you can remove it easier, try the fully qualified name instead, like so:*
+***TIP**: If you want to prevent adding a using directive so you can remove it easier, try the fully qualified name instead:*
 `RoyTheunissen.Graphing.Graph.Get("Name Of Your Value").AddValue(yourValue)`

 ## Other features

 The syntax is optimized for fluid, one-line creation of simple graphs.
 However, it also supports explicitly creating and destroying graphs and lines.

-You can use `graph.GetLine` to get more advanced types of lines, such as vertical lines or horizontal lines ("thresholds").
+You can use `graph.GetLine` to get more advanced types of lines, such as vertical lines or horizontal lines.

 #### Horizontal Lines (Thresholds)